 2. Place one french toasted pound cake circle in the bottom of each mousse ring.
 Brush each with maple syrup.

 3. Divide half of mousse equally between the four mousse rings.
-Top each with a heaping tablespoon of strawberry confit, then pour the reamining mousse on top, again equally in each mousse ring, Place in fridge and let set for several hours to overnight, Top with a drizzle of maple syrup, some candied bacon, and a piece of strawberry.
+Top each with a heaping tablespoon of strawberry confit, then pour the remaining mousse on top, again equally in each mousse ring.
+Place in fridge and let set for several hours to overnight.
+Gently remove the mousse from rings and place each mousse tower in a bacon hazelnut lace bowl.
+Top with a drizzle of maple syrup, some candied bacon, and a piece of strawberry.